 In March 2004 I was 25 years old.
 With not a care in the world, no particular place to be and zero commitments to speak of, I packed up a rucksack and headed off to India.
 The future lay sparkling and I thought it would last forever.

-Allan and I sat in a state of grumpy near-silence, eating a late dinner at a restaurant close to our guesthouse.
-Picking at a mediocre plate of samosas and dhal, I impatiently flagged down a passing waiter. ‘‘Two Kingfishers’’ I said, swatting away a persistent mosquito. ‘‘No wait, **** it, make that four”.
+Allan and I sat in a state of grumpy near-silence, eating a late dinner at a restaurant nearby our guesthouse.
+Picking at a mediocre plate of samosas and dhal, I impatiently flagged down a passing waiter. ‘‘Two Kingfishers’’ I said, swatting away a persistent mosquito. ‘‘No wait, fuck it, make that four”.

-The first hostel was full, the second joint was closed and the third place was now a flower shop!
-Stumbling across another guesthouse, the little old woman who opened the door took one look at my dishevelled form and promptly shut it in my face!
-Catching sight of my tired unshaved self in a nearby car window, I realized that I did indeed look like crap and that if I’d been her, I wouldn’t have let me in either.
+The first hostel was full, the second joint was closed and the third place was now a florist!
+“Red roses, sir?” grinned the boy behind the counter.
+Stumbling across another guesthouse, the little old woman who opened the door took one look at my dishevelled form before promptly shutting it in my face!
+Turning away, I caught sight of myself in a nearby car window, tired, grubby and unshaven from the long journey from Agra.
+I realized that I did indeed look like crap and that if I’d been her, I wouldn’t have let me in either.

 It was now approaching midnight.
 Trudging aimlessly down yet another nameless street and Allan came to a resigned stop, dropping down onto the curb with a deep sigh.
 I was just about to join him when I spotted a sign on the other side of the road, partly obscured by the drooping branch of a tree.